sarahkleins/cheatsheet/cheatsheet.md

 * `npm install <package> --save-dev` to add package to `devDependencies`
 * `--save-dev` to save the package for development purposes.
 Example: unit tests, minification.
 * `--save` to save the package required for the application to run.
+* `npm run build` to use browserify/uglify -- bundle.js

 # browserify
 * Browserify makes it possible to `require` packages in the browser.